-Blending sounds into words (decoding) with fluency and comprehension
+Blending sounds into words (decoding)

-Children with good reading skills:
+Children with good reading skills in kindergarten:

 Characteristics of a reading disorder include decoding and word recognition problems.

 Subtest 9: Real Word Reading measures the ability to read real words.
 Two sight words, five regular pattern 2- and 3- letter words, two words with reversal potential, and three advanced blend words comprise the subtest.
 The words are placed in two columns on a page, and the child is asked to read them.
 Items are not for the public domain.

 Subtest 10: Nonsense Word Reading measures the ability to sound out nonsense words.
 The nonsense word list starts out with simple 2- and 3-letter words with short vowels, then to double vowel words, and finally, more complex forms including digraphs and trigraphs.
 The nonsense words are placed in two columns on a page, and the child is asked to read them.
 Items are not for the public domain.Buy Now